 Whether you’re a workaholic putting in yet another twelve-hour shift, a student striving toward your bachelor’s, or an expecting parent, the monetary investments you put into your rainy-day fund, savings account, or stock investments, that you can make by buying or selling shares with the help of this freetrade app can go a long way in securing a financially stable future for yourself and your family.
 The important thing is to be careful with which companies you are investing in because you don’t want to risk your money on something that is not going to amount to much or anything at all.
 This is why it is a good idea to start with bigger companies that are already accomplished like Amazon, where it is very possible to invest in Amazon shares (in Amazon Aktien investieren) at any point, offering you a large chance of financial profits.
 But how much should you be putting away, and what investments are the best options for you?
 We crunched the numbers and have the answers below!

 - Take inventory of your current income and expenditures.
 What bills can be lowered?
 What can be removed entirely?
 While that $10 gym membership you hardly use may not seem like a large monthly cost, over the course of a year, that membership adds up to $120.
 Over a ten-year span, that adds up to $1,200.
 Are you really making the membership work for you?

 - Once you have completed your list of income and expenditures, schedule an appointment with a local investment firm to discuss what percentage of your remaining balance should be utilized for savings and investments, and how much you should be funding into your 401k if the opportunity is available with your current employer.
-Even if that savings is only $50 per month, put it away the moment you cash out.
+Even if that saving is only $50 per month, put it away the moment you cash out.
 In 25 years, that $50 will have grown to $15,000.